UC Davis Aggies football: Cal Poly

 The Cal Poly Mustangs are another rival; these teams compete in the Battle for the Golden Horseshoe each year with the winner receiving a trophy of a large golden horseshoe.
-Both Sacramento State and Cal Poly are designated rivals for Big Sky Conference scheduling purposes, which means UC Davis plays both teams each year as part of its conference schedule.
-UC Davis leads the 49 game series 27-20-2 as of 2023.
+UC Davis leads the all-time series 29–20–2.

 Stanford

-UC Davis also has a smaller rivalry with Stanford University following UC Davis' 20–17 upset of the Cardinal in 2005 while still a provisional Division I team.
+UC Davis also has a smaller rivalry with the Stanford Cardinal following UC Davis' 20–17 upset victory in 2005 while still a provisional Division I team.